DETAILED ACTION

 Claim(s) 21-26, 28-34, and 36 is/are rejected under 35 U.S.C.
 103 as being unpatentable over Lee et al. (US 2018/0317198 A1) hereinafter Lee in view of Murray et al. (US 2020/0404617 A1, made of record in the OA of 7/20/2022, all citations are supported by US Provisional Application No. 62/453,880, filed 2/2/2017, No. 62/501,547, filed 5/04/2017, and No. 62/564,476, filed 9/28/2017) hereinafter Murray.

 Regarding claim 21, Lee teaches a method performed by a User Equipment (UE) for wireless communication (wireless transmit receive unit (WTRU) 102; Figs. 1A-1B), the method comprising: receiving, from a base station, first radio resource control (RRC) signaling including one or more information elements that are used for determining a plurality of Y time slots (configuration from base station (BS) via radio resource control (RRC) signaling; para.
 171, subframes [Y time slots] determined by parameters specified by network and being a time period; para.
 [69-72, 206]), wherein each of the plurality of Y time slots is associated with a Physical Downlink Control Channel (PDCCH) Common Search Space (CSS) that is reserved for reception of Downlink Control Information (DCI) that is configured to schedule paging-related information (monitor Physical Downlink Control Channel (PDCCH) for Downlink Control Information (DCI); para.
 68, DCI includes scheduling for paging message; para.
 90, DCI in common search space (CSS); para.
 134, monitor PDCCH based on subframe; para.
-206); determining, based on an identifier associated with the UE, a subset of candidate time slots among the Y time slots (paging frame (PF) [subset] determined based on WTRU ID; para.
+206); determining, based on an identifier associated with the UE, a plurality of candidate time slots among the plurality of Y time slots (paging frame (PF) [subset] determined based on WTRU ID; para.
 69-70, paging occasions (PO) determined from among PF [candidate] of subframes; para.
-82); and selecting, based on the identifier and a predefined mapping rule, a plurality of selected time slots from among the subset of candidate time slots (multiple POs [selected time slots] determined based on WTRU ID, POs [selected time slots] per PF [candidate]; para.
+82); and selecting, based on the identifier and a predefined mapping rule, a plurality of selected time slots from among the candidate time slots (multiple POs [selected time slots] determined based on WTRU ID, POs [selected time slots] per PF [candidate]; para.
 69-70; para.
 69-70, PO determined based on rules; para.
-[87, 170]), wherein each of the selected time slots is one of the Y time slots and defines a paging occasion (PO [selected time slots / paging occasion] within PF of subframes [Y time slots]; para.
+[87, 170]), wherein each of the selected time slots is one of the plurality of Y time slots and is a paging occasion (PO [selected time slots / paging occasion] within PF of subframes [Y time slots]; para.
 [70, 82]); and monitoring, in each of the selected time slots (monitor PO; para.
 69-70 and Fig. 2), the PDCCH CSS for the DCI (monitor PDCCH for DCI; para.
 68, DCI in CSS; para.
-134), wherein the UE monitors the PDCCH CSS only in the Y time slots (WTRU monitors only PO; para.
-87 and Fig. 2) and does not monitor the PDCCH CSS in a time slot that is not one of the Y time slots (WTRU monitors only one PO; para.
-87 and Fig. 2); wherein the DCI includes at least one of: (i) scheduling information for a paging record (DCI includes paging records/message; para.
+134); wherein the DCI includes at least one of: (i) scheduling information for a paging record (DCI includes paging records/message; para.
 [114, 130, 187], examiner notes the use of alternative language here, thus, only one of the alternative features need to be shown by reference); (ii) an indication of a change in system information (DCI includes monitor for system information change; para.
 73); (iii) an indication associated with receiving information from a warning system (DCI includes monitor for earthquake and tsunami warning system (ETWS); para.
 73); and (iv) an indication associated with receiving information from a commercial mobile alert system (DCI includes monitor for commercial mobile alert service (CMAS); para.
 73).

 Therefore, it would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to provide the technique of Murray to the system of Lee, where Lee’s coverage enhancement (para.
 61-62) along with and Murray’s flexible paging burst (para.
 [14, 224]) improves resource efficiency by improving paging reliability with improved coverage.